Siroopfles/NovaPort/README.md

 ## Core Concepts

-### System Architecture & Data Flow
+### System Architecture & Communication Flow

-The following diagram illustrates the hierarchical structure and the primary flow of tasks and information within the Nova System.
-The `Nova-Orchestrator` receives user requests and delegates high-level phases to the `Lead` modes, who in turn break them down into specific sub-tasks for their `Specialized` teams.
+The Nova System is built on a strict hierarchical model of delegation and reporting.
+The `Nova-Orchestrator` acts as the central coordinator, delegating high-level project phases. `Lead` modes manage these phases by breaking them down into specific sub-tasks for their teams of `Specialized` modes.

+Communication is formalized:
+-   **Delegation (`new_task`):** Solid lines represent a higher-level mode assigning a task to a lower-level mode.
+-   **Reporting (`attempt_completion`):** Dotted lines represent a mode reporting the completion of its task back to its superior.

+The following diagram illustrates this detailed communication flow:

 ```mermaid
 graph TD